LuizJarduli/brazil-map/README.md

 ### Custom styles

 This table shows the correlation variables related to the Brazilian style in your application, both in the light and dark versions.
-Default cores are used when there are no specific replacements for the dark cores scheme.
+Default colors are used when there are no specific replacements for the dark colors scheme.
 The dark palette is used when the system has a preferred dark option and to make sure the component serve this two palettes, the variables listed below exists with the `--dark` suffix so that you can customize the two palettes in your way and style

 | Variable                         | Description                            | Default (Light) | Default (Dark) |
 |----------------------------------|--------------------------------------|----------------|---------------|